When you buy through links on our site, we may earn an affiliate commission. Learn more

 mSpy works by installing monitoring software directly on Android devices or accessing iPhone data through iCloud backups, then continuously uploading captured information (calls, texts, social media activity, location data) to a secure online dashboard that parents can access from any device.
 The entire process runs invisibly on the target phone, with no notifications or visible apps after setup.

-Personally, I found that the setup process varies significantly depending on whether your child has an Android or iPhone:
+I found that the setup process varies significantly depending on whether your child has an Android or iPhone:

-Many parents ask ‘how does mSpy work on Android?’ – the answer is comprehensive monitoring through direct app installation.
+Many parents ask ‘how does mSpy work on Android?’ – the simple answer is comprehensive monitoring through direct app installation.

 Once running, mSpy logs practically everything: every phone call (who called, when, how long), all text messages (including deleted ones), conversations on WhatsApp, Snapchat, Instagram, Facebook Messenger, TikTok, and 30+ other apps, real-time GPS location with history showing where they’ve been, every keystroke typed (searches, messages, passwords), and all photos and videos on the device.